-Released more than 20 years ago, Doom’s gratifying gameplay still holds up today, making the hell-raising hit from 1993 an instant recommendation.
+Released several decades ago, Doom’s gratifying gameplay still holds up today, making the hell-raising hit from 1993 an instant recommendation.

 Play here: Doom

 Play here: Townscaper

-Threes! is an incredibly addictive numerical puzzle game that’s easy to grasp yet difficult to master.
+Threes! is a numerical puzzle game that’s easy to grasp yet difficult to master.
 You can either move left, right, up or down, and the goal is to get adjacent and identically-numbered cards to stack on top of one another.
 The concept has the staying power of the likes of Tetris, unless you hate numbers.
 It took people years until someone finally beat Threes, and to this days a lot of people are hunting for the highscore.

 New tiles are introduced with every turn, so you need to keep stacking tiles or risk running out of room.
 If the board fills up, it’s game over and you’ll be presented with a final score.